One-minute data

 We will explain the importance of 1-minute data in power plant design and how it may affect the energy yield estimates and equipment selection.

-Accurate photovoltaic (PV) power plant design requires a comprehensive analysis of high-resolution solar resource data during the initial design phase.
-While traditional approaches often rely on hourly or 15-minute data intervals, the increasing complexity of modern PV systems demands more precise temporal resolution.
-One-minute resolution data provides critical insights into several key aspects that significantly impact PV power output (PVOUT) estimation:
+Accurate photovoltaic (PV) power plant design depends on a comprehensive analysis of high-resolution solar resource data from the initial design phase.
+The increasing complexity of modern PV systems makes 1-minute resolution data essential for reliable power output (PVOUT) estimation and system optimization:

 System configuration optimization